mkikets99/CAHBotDatabase/packs/en/cahbaseset/README.md

 | The theme for next year's Eurovision Song Contest is "We are _." | 1 |
 | The U.S. has begun airdropping _ to the children of Afghanistan. | 1 |
 | They said we were crazy.
 They said we couldn't put _ inside of _.
 They were wrong. | 2 |
-| This is the way the world ends
-This is the way the world ends
+| This is the way the world endsThis is the way the world ends
 Not with a bang but with _. | 1 |
 | This is your pilot speaking.
 Please prepare for _. | 1 |
 | This season at Steppenwolf, Samuel Beckett's classic existential play: Waitng for _. | 1 |